 - Dedicated breast oncologist

 Being aware of how you can reduce your risk of a breast cancer diagnosis is very important.
 This team provides patients with the information and resources necessary to make informed decisions regarding their health.
 Our goal is to raise awareness of breast cancer and develop a plan for surveillance and risk reduction.

 With a personalized treatment plan, patients can make more informed decisions regarding their health including genetic counseling and testing, risk-reducing medications and additional cancer screening/testing.

 Patients with a known genetic predisposition (such as BRCA 1 or 2) or who have previous abnormal findings from breast biopsies should be seen by the High Risk Clinic as early as possible to discuss preventative strategies, as well as surgical and medical management.

 If you don’t meet any of the above conditions, anyone can schedule an initial visit to discuss your personal risks.

-Women may receive a referral to the clinic from their primary care provider or OB/GYN if they have a personal history of:
+Patients may receive a referral to the clinic from their primary care provider or OB/GYN if they have the following: